textmining-infopros/chapter4/README.md

 # Case Study : Topic Modeling of Documents using Three Different Tools

 This repository contains a reproducible research compendium for the case study used in the book:
 Manika Lamba and Margam Madhusudhan (2021) Text Mining: An Uncharted Territory for Librarians, Springer.
+Open this [link](https://textmining-utl.github.io/chapter4/) to interact and visualizes the results from topic modeling.

 # How to cite
 Please cite this compendium as: xxxxxxx